moliver28/research-handbook/content/handbook/engineering/infrastructure/team/scalability/project-management/index.md

 - An idea was considered but is not high enough priority to act on at this time
 - An idea is not relevant and the issue will be redirected to another team or closed

-##### Roadmaps
+#### Roadmaps

 - ![Proposals](img/label-proposal.png)
 - ![Ready](img/label-ready.png)
 - ![In Progress](img/label-in_progress.png)

-The EM and the PM should work together to keep the Roadmap epics up to date with updates expected monthly.
+The EM and PM manage these roadmaps together.
+The PM ensures that the Roadmap reflects the priority of work required from this team.
+The EM ensures that there is a backlog of work ready for their team to pick up.

 - [Roadmap for Practices](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1202)
 - [Roadmap for Observability](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1295)